-Exercise is also known to help people with type 2 diabetes in avoiding long-term complications like risk to heart health.
-People who have diabetes are more susceptible to developing block in their arteries which can lead to a heart attack.
+Exercise is also known to help people with type 2 diabetes avoid long-term complications like risk to heart health.
+People who have diabetes are more susceptible to developing blockages in their arteries which can lead to a heart attack.
 Physical activity and exercise can help keep the heart healthy and strong.
 And also, help maintain good cholesterol levels.

 - Aerobic Exercises– such as Jogging, Swimming or Cycling

 You must focus on at least 30 minutes of workout on most days of the week.
 If you cannot find a dedicated time slot, just look for a 10 minute jog or walk during lunch break or walk your dog in the evening or go cycling with the family.

 - Strength Training – such as lifting weights